ClickCease Understanding Soil Texture: A Guide - Arborist Now

 Soil Texture Basics

-Grains of inorganic, mineral-based material occur in various sizes.
+Grains of inorganic, mineral-based materials occur in various sizes.
 Soil scientists group these varied particles into three primary categories:

 • Sand particles are the largest of the three types, measuring between 0.05 and 2.0 millimeters in diameter (particles larger than this are classified as gravel or rock).

-• Silt particles are slightly smaller than sand particles, and measure between 0.05 and 0.002 millimeters.
+• Silt particles are slightly smaller than sand particles and measure between 0.002 and 0.05 millimeters.

-• Clay particles are the smallest of the three; each grain is smaller than 0.002 millimeters.
+• Clay particles are the smallest of the three; every grain is smaller than 0.002 millimeters.

 Pores Large and Small